 Bowling Strike Rate is a measurement of a bowler’s average number of balls bowled for every wicket taken.

-A lower strike rate is seen as preferable – it means that the bowler is able to get more batsmen out with fewer balls.
-The statistic is considered to be more important in longer games than shorter 1 day matches.
+A lower strike rate is preferable – it means that the bowler can get more batsmen out with fewer balls.
+The statistic is considered to be more important in longer games than shorter 1-day matches.

-Bowling strike rate is a complementary statistic to the more popular Batting strike rate.
+Bowling strike rate is a complimentary statistic to the more popular Batting strike rate.

 If a bowler bowled 776 balls and taken 18 wickets in that time, then:

 Therefore, the bowler’s bowling strike rate is 43.1.

 - Wanderers Cricket Club – Cricket Terms Glossary